Earth History from Sedimentary Rocks and Landforms

 My work in and adjacent to the Andes Mountains originated within the decades-long, broad, multidisciplinary Cornell Andes Project, which focused on Neogene and modern mountain building in relation to plate tectonics and climate.
 In the 1980s through the 2000s, my work contributed to the definition of the Neogene tectonic history of the foreland sector of the Central Andes and the uplift history of the Central Andean Plateau.

-Because the hyperarid forearc of northern Chile offers opportunities to appreciate an almost pure end-member earth surface in which tectonic activity is the cause of landforms, during the last decade this research line focused on the tectonic evolution of the forearc of the Central Andes.
+Because the hyperarid forearc of northern Chile offers opportunities to appreciate an almost pure end-member earth surface in which tectonic activity is the cause of landforms, from 2000-2018 this research line focused on the tectonic evolution of the forearc of the Central Andes.

 Nevertheless, the unusual soils of the Atacama Desert are themselves fascinating records of long-term climate history.
 Intriguing histories of both Pleistocene climate variability and of the climate changes that created the Atacama Desert some 12 million years ago, and then repeatedly modified that environment, have been developed from study of the sedimentary basins and paleo-soils.